What Is 2/5 In Percentage

 • Financial Calculations: Understanding interest rates, tax calculations, and investment returns often involves converting fractions to percentages.

 • Data Analysis: Representing data in percentage form allows for easier comparison and interpretation.
-For example, if 2 out of 5 students passed an exam, this represents a 40% pass rate.
+Take this: if 2 out of 5 students passed an exam, this represents a 40% pass rate.

 • Surveys and Polls: Results are commonly expressed as percentages to represent the proportion of respondents who chose a specific answer.